 Interstitial Lung Disease

-Interstitial lung disease is an umbrella term to describe conditions that affect the lung parenchyma (the lung tissue) causing inflammation and fibrosis.
-Fibrosis involves the replacement of the normal elastic and functional lung tissue with scar tissue that is stiff and does not function effectively.
+Interstitial lung disease includes many conditions that cause inflammation and fibrosis of the lung parenchyma (lung tissue).
+Fibrosis involves the replacement of elastic and functional lung tissue with non-functional scar tissue.

 Diagnosis

-Generally there is a poor prognosis and limited management options in interstitial lung disease as the damage is irreversible.
-Generally the treatment is supportive and where possible to prevent further progression of the disease.
-Options are:
+Generally, there is a poor prognosis and limited management options in interstitial lung disease, and treatment is primarily supportive.
+Options include:

 • Remove or treat the underlying cause